Free shipping on online orders of $99+

 How Does Rapid Defibrillation Boost Survival Rates?

-The reason that rapid defibrillation boosts survival is very simple: The electric shock delivered by the AED stops the chaotic and ineffective rhythm present in cardiac arrest so that a normal heart rhythm can resume.
+The reason that rapid defibrillation boosts survival is very simple: The electric shock delivered by the AED stops the chaotic and ineffective rhythm in cardiac arrest so that a normal heart rhythm can resume.
 At that point, the heart can pump oxygen-rich blood around the body again.

 When the heart doesn’t pump blood to the body, the brain and other vital organs begin to die, and chest compressions can only do so much before the oxygen in the blood is gone.
 A defibrillation shock is the only way to help the heart restart and pump oxygenated blood around the body again—preventing brain damage and increasing the chance of survival.